Noise Resilience and Robust Convergence Guarantees for the Variational Quantum Eigensolver: Preliminaries

 \end{definition}

 In other words, local surjectivity guarantees that it is always possible to move along any direction of the special unitary group manifold by varying some parameter $\theta_j$.
-Locally surjective unitary transformations have been constructed in \cite{Wiedmann2025}.
+An important consequence of a locally surjective parametrized unitary is that one can derive global convergence guarantees.
+We state here the main theorem from \cite{Wiedmann2025}. \begin{theorem} Let $U$ be a locally surjective parametrized unitary.
+Then, for almost all initial conditions $\theta_0$, using gradient descent $\eqref{gradientdescent}$, the parameter $\theta^k$ either converges to a global minimum of $\ell(\theta)$ or diverges as $k\rightarrow\infty$. \end{theorem} A proof for this theorem as well as examples of locally surjective unitary transformations can be found in \cite{Wiedmann2025}.
+Assuming additionally compactness of the parameter space convergence to a global minimum can be guaranteed.
+It has to be noted, however, that the construction of a locally surjective and compact ansatz is still an open problem. \\

 It is important to remark that the solution to the optimization problem \eqref{nominalproblem} is in general non-unique.
-This could be due both to a degenerate ground state of the observable $O$ or to the non-injectivity of the Ansatz.
-A relevant distinction to characterize optimal solutions for VQEs is whether the cost $\ell(\theta)$ is a Morse-Bott function, which is defined as follows \cite[Def 2.6.1]{Nicolaescu2011}. \begin{definition} Let $\mathcal{M}$ be a smooth manifold and $f: \mathcal{M} \rightarrow \mathbb{R}$ be a smooth function.
-Then $f$ is said to be Morse-Bott, if: \begin{itemize} \item[1.]
-The set of critical points of $f$ is a disjoint union of connected, smooth submanifolds $\mathcal{M}_k$ such that $f$ is constant on each component, and \item[2.] for each $p \in \mathcal{M}_k$ the kernel of the Hessian of $f$ at $p$ is exactly the tangent space $T_p \mathcal{M}_k$ at $p \in \mathcal{M}_k$. \end{itemize} \end{definition} This can be interpreted as a function whose critical points are found in manifolds and whose local behavior is quadratic in directions transverse to the critical set itself.
-In this sense, it can be interpreted as a relaxation of isolated minima with positive-definite Hessian.
+This could be both due to a degenerate ground state of the observable $O$ or non-injectivity of the Ansatz.
+To characterize optimal solutions for VQEs, we will later focus our attention on cases in which the cost $\ell$ is a Morse-Bott function, which is defined as follows \cite[Def 2.6.1]{Nicolaescu2011}. \begin{definition} Let $\mathcal{M}$ be a smooth manifold and $f: \mathcal{M} \rightarrow \mathbb{R}$ be a smooth function.
+Then $f$ is said to be Morse-Bott if: \begin{itemize} \item[1.]
+The set of critical points of $f$ is a disjoint union of connected, smooth submanifolds $\mathcal{M}_k$ such that $f$ is constant on each component, and \item[2.] for each $p \in \mathcal{M}_k$, the kernel of the Hessian of $f$ at $p$ is exactly the tangent space $T_p \mathcal{M}_k$. \end{itemize} \end{definition} This can be understood as a function whose critical points are found in manifolds and whose local behavior is quadratic in directions transverse to the critical set itself.
+In this sense, it can be interpreted as a set-valued generalization of isolated critical points with nondegenerate Hessian, allowing flat directions tangential to the critical manifold.